 - Vermont residents can request the DMV to re-examine neighbors, friends or family members they consider unsafe drivers.

-- Add-on Roadside Assistance: Vermont is known for its harsh winters and muddy springtime weather, so it’s a good idea to get roadside assistance coverage in case you get stuck on the side of the road.
+- Add-on Roadside Assistance: Vermont is known for its harsh winters and muddy springtime weather, so it’s a good idea to consider roadside assistance coverage in case you get stuck on the side of the road.
+Look for plans that include higher tow-mile limits, winching and trip interruption benefits, especially given the NOAA 2024–2025 winter outlook and Vermont’s winter road conditions.

-- Add-on Towing & Labor Cost: In the event you need a car towed, towing and labor cost coverage will reimburse you for any costs associated with transporting your vehicle to your home or auto shop.
+- Add-on Towing & Labor Cost: In the event you need a car towed, towing and labor cost coverage will reimburse you for costs associated with transporting your vehicle to your home or auto shop.
+In rural areas, consider higher towing limits and explicit winching/extraction coverage for snow or mud.

 Vermont Minimum Insurance Requirements

-Vermont requires motorists to have a minimum amount of bodily injury coverage per person and per accident.
-The state also mandates a specific dollar amount for property damage coverage.
-In addition, Vermont drivers are required to have uninsured motorist and uninsured property damage coverage.
+Vermont requires motorists to have a minimum amount of bodily injury liability coverage per person and per accident.
+The state also mandates a specific dollar amount for property damage liability coverage.
+In addition, Vermont drivers are required to have uninsured/underinsured motorist coverage and uninsured property damage coverage.
+For official details, see the Vermont DMV and Department of Financial Regulation.

-Minimum liability required in the state of Vermont is divided as follows:
+Minimum requirements in the state of Vermont are:

 - $10,000 for property damage